Qualifications for Registration STR , STR-C & STR-CT

 Registered Sandplay Therapists – STR

 This level of affiliation is granted by the Association to MAST Members who have satisfied the qualifications detail below.
 STR Members are granted the right to describe themselves as STR – Registered Sandplay Therapists and to use this designation in any professional publications, promotional materials, etc. STR Members may provide Sandplay process to MAST Members who are working to become Registered STR.

 Please Note: The granting of all designations or qualification by the AST is based on quality or readiness.
 Designations are not necessarily granted, because a candidate has completed all of the qualifying procedures.
 If the supervising mentors do not feel a candidate is ready to perform the duties of the designation, they will advise the candidate of methods for further skill building.
 If after that, the candidate is still unable to demonstrate readiness, his or her application will be held until such further date if and when he or she can demonstrate readiness.

 Registered Sandplay Therapist – Consultant STR-C

-This level of affiliation is granted to those STR Members who have have been an RST for a minimum of three -3- years, and have satisfied the requirements detailed below.
+This level of affiliation is granted to those STR Members who have been an RST for a minimum of three -3- years and have satisfied the requirements detailed below.
 STR-C Members are granted the right to describe themselves as STR-C – Registered Sandplay Therapist-Consultants and to use this designation in any professional publications, promotional materials, etc. STR-C Members may provide Sandplay process and consultation to MAST and RST Members who are working to become Registered STR or STR-C Members.

 Registered Sandplay Therapist – Consultant Teacher STR-CT